daattali/beautiful-jekyll/_drafts/2019-06-02-deploy-plotly-dash.md

 comments: true
 ---

-Plotly is great
-Flask locally
+I love Plotly Dash and Flask, but I ran into issues while trying to deploy it in a production environment with continuous deployment, such that the latest version of my app was live as I was developing it.

+For this, I found that [CapRover](https://caprover.com) was really powerful, for deployment, but the examples for Flask apps were not great (and the Plotly Dash documentaion was bad, too, because I think they want you to pay for their enterprise solution).

-However, I ran into issues just following the documentation and boilerplate examples.
+Here are the various errors I ran into and how I solved them.

-Deploying continuous, autorestart etc.

-Caprover was really easy,
-now, Caprover is available for deploying other dash apps to the running instance!
-Turns out you can't run with python. need gunicorn.
-Here is my example captain file:

-"App needs to be callable"
-need a dockerfile
-ports.
-didnt upgrade pip. this made my pandas dependencies silently not get updated correctly.
-Also, make sure to run this all as one line or it might not work.
+The main issue was that you can no longer run `python app.py` on the server anymore, since Flask needs to be running below gunicorn.
+Also, I didn't have experience writing Docker files, so it took some time to get mine right.

+When I tried running gunicorn using the boilerplate, I started getting an "App needs to be callable" error.
+This was caused by not exposing the right internal variables inside my `app.py`.

+For instance, inside your main script:

 ```python
 import flask